Class MLP

 Fully connected multilayer perceptron neural network for classification.
 An MLP consists of at least three layers of nodes: an input layer, a hidden layer and an output layer.
 The nodes are interconnected through weighted acyclic arcs from each preceding layer to the following, without lateral or feedback connections.
 Each node calculates a transformed weighted linear combination of its inputs (output activations from the preceding layer), with one of the weights acting as a trainable bias connected to a constant input.
 The transformation, called activation function, is a bounded non-decreasing (non-linear) function.

-The representational capabilities of a MLP are determined by the range of mappings it may implement through weight variation.
+The representational capabilities of an MLP are determined by the range of mappings it may implement through weight variation.
 Single layer perceptrons are capable of solving only linearly separable problems.
 With the sigmoid function as activation function, the single-layer network is identical to the logistic regression model.

 The universal approximation theorem for neural networks states that every continuous function that maps intervals of real numbers to some output interval of real numbers can be approximated arbitrarily closely by a multi-layer perceptron with just one hidden layer.
 This result holds only for restricted classes of activation functions, which are extremely complex and NOT smooth for subtle mathematical reasons.
 On the other hand, smoothness is important for gradient descent learning.
 Besides, the proof is not constructive regarding the number of neurons required or the settings of the weights.
 Therefore, complex systems will have more layers of neurons with some having increased layers of input neurons and output neurons in practice.